Champagnes Gonet-Médeville - Grand Cru Extra-Brut Cuvée Théophile 2006

 About the estate:

-The meticulously tended vineyards are situated on the excellent hillsides of Bisseuil, Ambonnay, and Mesnil, allowing for the creation of well-balanced blends in all our wines.
+The meticulously tended vineyards are located on the excellent slopes of Bisseuil, Ambonnay, and Mesnil, allowing for the creation of well-balanced blends across all vintages.

 Robert Parker - Wine Advocate